 - Banner ads

-Pyramid schemes have one single objective, get the worthless product in as many hands as possible before the cops catch on.
+Pyramid schemes have one objective: get the worthless product in as many hands as possible before the cops catch on.

 In the next section, I’m going to give complete definitions of affiliate marketing and pyramid schemes.
 Also, I want to outline the love triangle that occurs in affiliate marketing.